+Richard Rapp, Director

+Richard Reed, Coordinator, Student

+Financial Aid Programs

-Richard Rapp, Director Richard Reed, Coordinator Esperanza Nee, Advisor Ray Rodriquez, Advisor Margaret Betty, Student Personnel Assistant Carol Hines, Secretary
+Esperanza Nee, Advisor

+Ray Rodriquez, Advisor

+Margaret Betty, Student Personnel

+Assistant

+Carol Hines, Secretary

+Wanda Craig, Secretary

+Susan Buttner, Principal Clerk

-Wanda Craig, Secretary Lois Moyer, Account Clerk
+Lois Moyer, Account Clerk

-ADMISSIONS AND RECORDS 385-1177
+Admissions 385-1177

-Admissions and Records handle all the paperwork involved in keeping your academic record up-to-date from the moment you first apply for admission until the day you graduate and receive your degree.
-If you need to know whether the University received your application, high school or other college transcripts, physical exam, or how much it costs to register, where to register, when, and how, the Admissions people in Room 100 (Admissions Window), 101, and 103, first floor of the Administration Building, are there to help.
+Admissions handles all the paperwork involved in keeping your academic record up-to-date from the moment you first apply for admission until the day you graduate and receive your degree.
+If you need to know whether the University received your application, high school or other college transcripts, or how much it costs to register, where to register, when, and how, the Admissions people in Room 100 (Admissions Window), 101, and 103, first floor of the Administration Building, are there to help.